International Moving

 • Marriage Certificate

-• If household goods are imported before the marriage, proof must be furnished the marriage will take place within two months
+• If household goods are imported before the marriage, proof the marriage will take place within two months is required

 • Explosives